 Equitable compensation includes salary and other forms of direct financial compensation such as pension and benefits, merit pay, extra pay for administrative duties and market differentials.
 To ensure equitable compensation, however, means moving beyond direct financial compensation to include issues such as access to additional funds for travel and research, release time, time to tenure and promotion, workloads, and service commitments.

 Employment status and the de-valuing of certain types of academic work are factors in unfair compensation in the sector.
 For example, contract academic staff and librarians are seeking pro-rata parity with tenure-track and tenured professors.
-As equity-seeking group members are over-represented within these jobs, equity advancements can be made by ensuring fairness for these groups.
+As equity-deserving group members are over-represented within these jobs, equity advancements can be made by ensuring fairness for these groups.

 Equal Pay Explained